 1. What is the difference between a roommate and a condo-mate?

-CHT Art Camp attendees will be house in 2 bedroom condos at John Newcombe Tennis Ranch.
+CHT Art Camp attendees will be housed in 2- bedroom condos at John Newcombe Tennis Ranch.
 Each bedroom is setup for two people in separate beds.
 Each bedroom has a door that opens into the kitchen and living room.
 Each bedroom has separate AC/Heating controls.
 So, if you want to share a room with someone, this is your roommate.
 Those you share the condo with are your condo-mates.
 Every effort will be made to match you with the condo-mates of your choice

 2. What if I don’t know who I want to be my condo-mate?